Peer Review Process

 4. Peer Review Evaluation

 4.1.
-Reviewers assess the manuscript based on:
+Reviewers assess the manuscript based on the following criteria:

-- Scientific rigor and methodology,
+- Scientific rigor and methodology;

-- Originality and contribution to the field,
+- Originality and contribution to the field;

-- Clarity and structure,
+- Clarity and structure;

 - Accuracy and relevance of references.

-Accept without revisions
+- Accept without revisions;

-Minor revisions required
+- Minor revisions required;

-Major revisions required
+- Major revisions required;

 5. Author Revisions